 2 frying methods to get that crispy flaky crust:

 - frying samosa once – in this method, heat the oil to high temperature and then slid the samosas gently into the hot oil. as soon as you add the samosa to the hot oil, reduce the flame to low and now fry the samosa on low flame. this will make sure that the samosa does not absorb too much oil. if you directly put the samosa on low temperature oil and fry in sim then it will absorb too much oil. if you fry in hot oil, then there are chances of tiny air bubble pockets on the pastry. the samosas are also not cooked from inside.

-an alternative method to bake samosa instead of frying:
+an alternative method of baking samosa instead of frying:

-3. baking the samosas – i also baked the samosas. there was not much difference in the taste. but texture wise, i find the fried samosa better than the baking method. from health perspective, baking method is better. i baked at 180 degrees C for about 32 mins. below a pic of baked samosas. you can also check this different recipe of baked samosa which taste better. i have also posted the bengali version of samosa made with cauliflower, potatoes and green peas. it is called as shingara.
+3. baking samosas – i also baked the samosas. there was not much difference in the taste. but texture wise, i find the fried samosa better than the baking method. from health perspective, baking method is better. i baked at 180 degrees C for about 32 mins. below a pic of baked samosas. you can also check this different recipe of baked samosa which has a better texture. i have also posted the bengali version of samosa made with cauliflower, potatoes and green peas. it is called as shingara.

 few points to remember for the samosa dough crust: